helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

 4. **Optional** Install header files to allow compiling a new code.
 You can find the header files at [Khronos OpenCL™ API Headers](https://github.com/KhronosGroup/OpenCL-Headers.git).

 You've completed all required configuration steps to perform inference on processor graphics.
-Proceed to <a href="#get-started">Get Started</a> to start running code samples and demo applications.
+Proceed to the <a href="#get-started">Get Started</a> guide to start running code samples and demo applications.

 ## <a name="additional-NCS-steps"></a>Steps for Intel® Neural Compute Stick 2